gardener-attic/component-cli/docs/reference/components-cli_ctf_push.md

       --cc-config string         path to the local concourse config file -h, --help                     help for push
-      --registry-config string   path to the dockerconfig.json with the oci registry authentication information
+      --registry-config string   path to the dockerconfig.json with the oci registry authentication information --repo-ctx string          repository context url for component to upload.
+The repository url will be automatically added to the repository contexts.
 ```

 ### Options inherited from parent commands